100% free. No sign-up required

 Net sale proceeds = sale price minus your remaining mortgage balance, minus all selling costs (estate agent fees, conveyancing, EPC, removals, and any mortgage early repayment charge).
 The calculator above does this instantly with sensible UK defaults you can override.

-Do I pay capital gains tax when I sell my home?
+Do I pay capital gains tax on selling my home?

-If the property has been your only or main residence the whole time you owned it, you usually pay no capital gains tax.
-Second homes, buy-to-lets, or properties you partly let can attract CGT on the gain.
-Check with an accountant before completion.
+If the property has been your main residence for the whole time you owned it, you usually pay no capital gains tax thanks to Private Residence Relief.
+If it's been a second home, buy-to-let, or a property you partly let, capital gains tax may apply on the gain.
+Always check with an accountant before completion.

 Are estate agent fees negotiable?